 Researchers themselves are responsible for familiarising themselves with the requirements of this policy and carrying out the actions outlined in section 5 for each research output they produce.
 In the case of joint projects with external researchers, this will involve joint responsibility for complying with the Open Access policies of each host institution.

 Researchers should understand that failure to comply with these requirements may leave research outputs at risk of being inadmissible in the next REF exercise.

-The provisions of this policy will be monitored on an ongoing basis by the Research Services team.
-The library service will facilitate this by providing regular updates on activity within the Open Research Archive repository.
+The provisions of this policy will be monitored on an ongoing basis by the Research Services team and will provide regular updates on activity within the Open Research Archive repository.